CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 <!-- Vale issue #253 -->
 ### Auto-negotiation and FEC
 <!-- vale on -->
-If auto-negotiation is off on 100G and 25G interfaces, you must set FEC to *OFF*, RS, or BaseR to match the neighbor.
+If auto-negotiation is off on 100G and 25G interfaces, you must set FEC to *off*, RS, or BaseR to match the neighbor.
 The FEC default setting of *auto* does not link up when auto-negotiation is off.

 ### Auto-negotiation with the Spectrum-4 Switch